 As anyone who works within customer care will know, how you handle customer feedback and complaints is vital to achieving customer satisfaction.

 The same goes for getting user buy-in.
-When you remove content posted by a user, it is critical that they understand why and that you answer any questions they may raise clearly.
+When you remove content posted by a user, they must understand why and that you answer any questions they may raise clearly.
 You can even reference your rules.
-They are clear and transparent after all, right?
+They are clear and transparent, after all, right?

 Listen and Adapt